 Get involved!
 Join one the six collaboratives.
 Read more about the work of the collaboratives.
 Ask your local #ProjectA lead, have a look on Twitter (@HorizonsNHS / #ProjectA); or drop us a line.

 Directory of Good Ideas

-We are compiling a directory of good ideas that showcases the work already ongoing in Trusts.
-The directory is in response to front line staff feedback: to share good ideas between trusts, and for senior leadership to help implement them.
+The directory of good ideas showcases the work already ongoing in Trusts.
+This has been created in response to front line staff feedback: to share good ideas between trusts, and for senior leadership to help implement them.